 Even if development stops on WordPress, as open-source software, it can be easily forked into another project and continue with a different name.

-We do not believe that this is going to happen, however.
+However, we do not believe that this is going to happen.

-But it can, which is why the future of WordPress is promising, mainly because of its freedoms.
+But it can, which is why the future of WordPress is promising, mainly because of its freedom.

-We discussed this topic in more detail in our article on the future of WordPress with our expectations and predictions.
+We discussed this topic in more detail in our article on the future of WordPress, which included our expectations and predictions.

 Getting Started with WordPress